ASWLaunchs/WanBian/README.md

 ```

 - (2) input the project name what you want to create.
-- (3) find the csv file with the corresponding project name what in the resource folder in the corresponding project name folder , then editor it following to right content format.
+- (3) find the csv file with the corresponding project name what in the data folder in the corresponding project name folder , then editor it following to right content format.
 - (4) when you finished step (3) , save that csv file and input "WanBian server" in console , it's start up !
-- (5) it is in the data folder that your want.
+- (5) it is located under the data folder that your want.

 # How did it work ?